 Noise by Part of Downtown Thousand Oaks

 Average noise levels for Downtown Thousand Oaks residents, grouped by direction from the center of Downtown Thousand Oaks.
-Eastern Downtown Thousand Oaks carries the highest population-weighted average; Central Downtown Thousand Oaks carries the lowest.
-Just 19% of residents in Central Downtown Thousand Oaks live in blocks above the EPA's 55 dBA threshold, a third of the share in Eastern Downtown Thousand Oaks.
+The highest population-weighted average is in eastern Downtown Thousand Oaks; the lowest is in central Downtown Thousand Oaks, where just 38% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Downtown Thousand Oaks

-Eastern Downtown Thousand Oaks sounds about 79% louder than Central Downtown Thousand Oaks to the human ear, a 8.4 dBA gap.
+To the human ear, noise in eastern Downtown Thousand Oaks sounds about 52% louder than in central Downtown Thousand Oaks, a 6.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from El Camino Real do you need to be?